 There are many pedestrians in Elsmere, including children, the elderly, and individuals with disabilities.
 Although the town has a good system of pedestrian walkways and sidewalks with many parks and greenspaces, some of the more heavily travelled roads in town, such as Kirkwood Highway, are often perceived as dangerous to navigate by pedestrians.
 Sidewalks are present and continuous throughout most of the town, including interconnections to major destinations such as schools, Town Hall and library building, and parks.
-Major destinations drawing pedestrians include retail and shopping locations along Kirkwood Highway as well as schools, parks, and playgrounds.
+Major destinations drawing pedestrians include retail and shopping locations Adopted January, 14, 2021 by Ordinance 656, Revised May, 13, 2021 by Ordinance 660 along Kirkwood Highway as well as schools, parks, and playgrounds.
 Although there is a good system of sidewalks, some are in poor condition.
 Several notable locations lack sidewalks, including the previously mentioned Route 100 bridge over the East Penn Railroad to Boulevard Road and other neighborhoods to the north, the eastern portion of Baltimore Avenue, Ohio Avenue, and Western Avenue.
 Sidewalk maintenance is the responsibility of the property owner on whose property the sidewalk exists.